 Tim Davies Biography

-Davies is an active arranger as well.
-Recent highlights include arranging and playing drums for the twentieth anniversary concert of NAS’ Illmatic and being lead arranger for Kendrick Lamar’s recent performance of To Pimp a Butterfly, both featuring the National Symphony at the Kennedy Center in Washington DC.
-He has written arrangements for the Los Angeles Philharmonic and The Netherlands Metropol Orkest.
-In the pop and hip hop world he has arranged for albums by chart-topping artists Amy Winehouse, Akon, Miguel, and Cee Lo Green.
-He plays drums and writes for his own group, the 18-piece Tim Davies Big Band, and received a Grammy nomination for Best Instrumental Composition in 2010.
+Davies is an active pop and jazz arranger as well.
+Highlights include arranging and playing drums for the twentieth anniversary concert of NAS’ Illmatic and being lead arranger for Kendrick Lamar’s performance of To Pimp a Butterfly, both featuring the National Symphony at the Kennedy Center in Washington, DC.
+Other collaborations with the NSO have included shows with Ledisi, Common, Maxwell, Kenny ‘Babyface’ Edmonds and Ne-yo.
+He enjoys a close relationship with the Metropole Orchestra in the Netherlands and has recently written for concerts featuring Donny McCaslin, Cory Henry, and Ibeyi.
+He has contributed arrangements for several recent BBC Proms concerts including concerts for Moses Sumney and Paul Weller.
+He has been on the arranging team for the several Academy Awards Ceremonies and has written string arrangements for Amy Winehouse, Miguel, Cee Lo Green, Akon and most recently Robbie Williams’ album “25.”
+His own group, the 18-piece Tim Davies Big Band, has received two Grammy nominations for Best Instrumental Composition.

-In 2013 he launched his orchestration blog www.debreved.com, which has since become an important resource for composers and orchestrators all over the world.
-Davies is on the board of Education Through Music Los Angeles, helping provide music education for underprivileged children.
+In 2013 he launched his orchestration blog, www.debreved.com, which has since become an important resource for composers and orchestrators.